LiveTL/LiveTL/README.md

 * [ ] Automatic language tagging for translators
 * [ ] Archived VOD Support

+## Issues
+* [ ] Extension and page version mismatch (local file serving to solve?)
+* [ ] Detect if extension is installed, if not redirect to install page
+* [ ] No automated testing

+If you are interested in helping us solve these issues and/or add features, please let us know in the Discord server and submit a Pull Request!

 ## Developers

 LiveTL was developed by [Kento Nishi](https://github.com/KentoNishi) and [Ronak Badhe](https://github.com/r2dev2bb8/).